-Exploring the great outdoors with your camera is a brilliant experience, especially for a nature photo shoot.
+Exploring the great outdoors with your camera is a brilliant experience, especially for a nature photo shoot, (followed by some awesome nature photography hashtags).
 The natural world is bursting with life.
 Furthermore, there are new photo opportunities around every corner.
 Crystal clear rivers teeming with schools of fish.
 Rolling meadows and fields awash with sunlight and crops.
 Towering mountains with snow-capped peaks.
 As you can see, nature photography can be varied and you can produce some awe-inspiring photos.

 If you have a love of the natural world and want to improve your photography, we have created a list of 15 nature photography tips.
 These tips range from compositional techniques, through to clothing and camera gear.
 After reading this info, you should be ready to venture outdoors and put your new-found skills to the test.